-The one bright side of the pandemic is that it has opened up more PD to virtual platforms, and many event sponsors plan to continue offering their PD to educators no matter where they live and work.
-Best of all, some PD sponsors, like Educating for American Democracy, are offering PD on demand (check out EAD offerings HERE).
-Selections below are tailored to the focus areas of the Utah Civic Learning Collaborative (see below to submit events we may have missed).
+One bright side of the pandemic is that it has opened up more PD to virtual platforms, and many event sponsors plan to continue offering their PD to educators no matter where they live and work.
+Best of all, PD sponsors are offering PD on demand.
+Selections below are tailored to the focus areas of the Utah Civic Learning Collaborative.

 Disclaimer: Posting resources below does not imply the resources are officially endorsed by the UCLC or its partners.

 Civics-Related Professional Development & Events

 iCivics & Center for Civic Education: The Constitution EXPLAINED Virtual Launch Event

 5:00 PM (mountain)

 Join constitutional scholar and author Linda R. Monk; Julie Silverbrook, Senior Director of Partnerships and Constitutional Scholar in Residence at iCivics; Christopher R. Riano, President of the Center for Civic Education; and moderator Shelina Warren, a 2022 American Civic Education Teacher Award winner, for this introduction to "The Constitution EXPLAINED," an extensive and engaging new series of brief, 2- to 3-minute videos explaining key concepts of the U.S. Constitution and how the American system of government has changed since the founding period.
 Teachers will learn what the series is all about and how they can implement it in their upper elementary, middle, and high school classrooms during Constitution Day and Citizenship Week and throughout the year.
 A Q&A session will follow presentation of the videos.

 Guardians of Democracy: Training Course on Facilitating Current and Controversial Issues Discussions